Skip to content

 git rebase origin/<default_branch>

-The default branch is auto-detected from git symbolic-ref refs/remotes/origin/HEAD, falling back to main.
+The default branch is auto-detected from git symbolic-ref refs/remotes/origin/HEAD, then origin/master, then origin/main, and finally main.

 Archive